 Do you have to pay the Donut hole?

 No. Many people never spend enough on drugs to reach the Donut hole zone.
-If you have low cost plans, this donut hold regulation may not affect you.
+If you have low cost drug needs, this donut hole regulation may not affect you.

 How to purchase Medicare Part D

 If you have Medicare Part A and B or the Original Medicare and Medigap combined, prescriptions aren’t covered so you’ll want to enroll in a Part D drug plan.
+You can learn about how to enroll in Medicare Part D here.
 The other option is to choose a Medicare Advantage which usually offers Rx coverage.